Tight MIP Formulations for Optimal Operation and Investment of Storage Including Reserves: Introduction

 \subsection{Contributions}

 In summary, the main contributions of this paper are the following: \hlcyan{1) We provide a convex hull formulation for optimal storage operation for one period, which consists of fewer constraints than the formulation found by Pozo\cite{pozoConvexHullFormulations2023}.
 We also provide the corresponding tight MIP model and include it in a multi-period formulation, }\hlred{which can be used to solve the original multi-period storage problem, which is not possible with the LP model by Pozo\cite{pozoConvexHullFormulations2023}. }\hlcyan{2) We provide tighter MIP models for extended problems that include reserves and investment decisions.
-We prove that their LP-relaxations provide the convex hull of the feasible solutions to the MIP models for one time period, which guarantees that no tighter MIP or better LP approximation for one time period exists. }3) When incorporated in any type of multi-period energy investment/operation system model, we demonstrate that the LP relaxations of the tighter MIP formulations can decrease the frequency of occurrences of simultaneous charging and discharging.
-4) When solving a large-scale multi-period MIP model, \hlred{we demonstrate that} the tighter storage MIP formulations can positively affect the solving time.
+We prove that their LP-relaxations provide the convex hull of the feasible solutions to the MIP models for one time period, which guarantees that no tighter MIP or better LP approximation for one time period exists. }3) When incorporated in any type of multi-period energy investment/operation system model, we illustrate that the LP relaxations of the tighter MIP formulations can decrease the frequency of occurrences of simultaneous charging and discharging.

 The improved MIP formulations and LP relaxations can be used for many different types of planning problems that include storage, as well as for transmission lines.
+When solving a large-scale MIP problem, tightness of each of the components of the model is an important factor in the solving time.
+The tighter MIP storage formulations could positively affect the solving time, as shown by Yu et al. \cite{yuTightPowerEnergy2023}.
 Furthermore, the improved LP approximation can reduce errors when using decomposition frameworks, as explained earlier.